emqx/emqx-docs/en_US/faq/deployment.md

 ::: tab CentOS

-Extra Packages for Enterprise Linux (or EPEL) is a Fedora Special Interest Group that creates, maintains, and manages a high quality set of additional packages for Enterprise Linux.
-Using CentOS 7 as example:
+Extra Packages for Enterprise Linux (or EPEL) is a Fedora Special Interest Group that creates, maintains, and manages a high-quality set of additional packages for Enterprise Linux.
+Using CentOS 7 as an example:

-1. To install the RPM repos, execute `yum install epel-release`
+1. To install the RPM repos, execute `yum install epel-release`.
-1. If failed to install, follow the instructions here: https://docs.fedoraproject.org/en-US/epel/#_el7 to ensure the yum repos are added, and try step 1 again
+1. If failed to install, follow the instructions here: https://docs.fedoraproject.org/en-US/epel/#_el7 to ensure the yum repos are added, and try step 1 again.
-1. Execute `yum install openssl11` to install openssl-1.1
+1. Execute `yum install openssl11` to install openssl-1.1.

 :::